ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 }
 ```

-In the specific place, such as button click in the view, launch the scan view:
+In a specific place, such as a button click, launch the scan view:

 ```swift
 import ScanzyBarcodeScannerSDK